physimals/physimals/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Sir Peter Mansfield Imaging Centre](https://www.nottingham.ac.uk/research/groups/spmic/index.aspx){:target="_blank"} in the
+Physiological Imaging Group We are a dynamic research group in the [Precision Imaging Beacon](https://www.nottingham.ac.uk/research/beacons-of-excellence/precision-imaging/precision-imaging.aspx){:target="_blank"} in the
 School of Medicine, University of Nottingham.
-Our aim is to develop imaging technology and image processing platforms for exploring and understanding the brain from a systems perspective.

 <p> &nbsp; </p>